organisciak/dissertation/document/3_typology.md

 However,
 the scope of crowdsourcing is so large and the implementation possibilities so varied that it can seem rather daunting to pursue it.

-In this paper we attempt to provide a way of making a bit more sense of the patterns that emerge when considering these projects not so much from the perspective of what they are for (e.g. rating books, movies or restaurants versus citizen science or digital humanities) but rather in terms of how they were designed to achieve particular ends.
+This chapter attempted to provide a way of making a bit more sense of the patterns that emerge when considering these projects not so much from the perspective of what they are for (e.g. rating books, movies or restaurants versus citizen science or digital humanities) but rather in terms of how they were designed to achieve particular ends.

-We consolidate a number of past taxonomies of crowdsourcing and project examples to develop a typology of crowdsourcing for information science.
+The typology presented consolidated a number of past taxonomies of crowdsourcing and project examples toward a view of crowdsourcing appropriate for information science.
-In addition to modifications on previously studied dimensions such as motivation, aggregation, and beneficiary, we also offer new dimensions regarding centrality of crowdsourcing, the diversity needs of the crowd, and the dichotomy of generative or reactive types of work.
+In addition to modifications on previously studied dimensions such as motivation, aggregation, and beneficiary, new dimensions were argued for, regarding centrality of crowdsourcing, the diversity needs of the crowd, and the dichotomy of generative or reactive types of work.
-This typology offers a framework to making sense of the differences between crowdsourcing projects and thinking through practical possibilities for implementing crowdsourcing mechanics in new projects.
+This typology offers a framework for making sense of the differences between crowdsourcing projects and thinking through practical possibilities for implementing crowdsourcing mechanics in new projects.

 The design of a crowdsourcing activity, like any design activity is an exploration of a design space navigating goals (often multiple goals, some of which may be contradictory), and constraints, while exploiting technological and social opportunities, and taking account of certain issues such as privacy, security.
-For any given desired product, there are many experiences that could be constructed.
+For any given product, there are many experiences that could be constructed.
-The dimensions that we provide offer help in comprehending the alternatives and how they are practiced.
+The dimensions provided offer help in comprehending the alternatives and how they are practiced.

+\newthought{In the language of this chapter}, the rest of this dissertation pursues crowdsourcing in the following space:

+ - Crowds that are paid, rather than motivated to volunteer;
+ - Tasks that are reactive, positioning contributions relative to existing documents, rather than generative;
+ - Both objective and subjective contexts, considered distinctly.

+The data quality of contributions is considered in this context, starting with the next chapter: a treatment of post-collection data modelling of contributions for objective tasks.